the-butterfly-effect/tbe/install.md

 ## Mageia

-Thanks to packager/developer _AlexL_, TBE is available directly from within Mageia!
+Thanks to packager/developer _AlexL_, TBE will be available directly from within Mageia 6!
+You can use the graphical `rpmdrake` tool or use the command line `urpmi` tool to install the package.

 ## RPM-based distributions

+<p class="bg-warning">As of mid-october, we only supply the RPM for Opensuse 13.2 as one of the developers works on Opensuse.
+We will update this page once other packages catch up after the final release.</p>

 Every RPM-based distribution allows to use the `rpm` command to install the RPM package like this (make sure to supply the correct file name):
 ```